THEOplayer/samples-ios-sdk/Basic-Playback/README.md

 ## Quick Start

-1. Using the terminal, navigate to the directory where Podfile is located  is located and run:
+1. Using the terminal, navigate to the directory where Podfile is located and run:

        pod install --repo-update

       &emsp;
    Please keep in mind [the included features](https://github.com/THEOplayer/theoplayer-sdk-ios#included-features) on the Cocoapods releases.
 If you want to use any features other than these, you need to create a custom THEOplayer iOS SDK framework from THEOportal with the features you wish and embed the framework in your project instead of using Cocoapods.
       &emsp;
-2. On player's configuration, replace the placeholder `your_license_here` with your license for iOS SDK.
+2. In the player configuration, replace the placeholder `your_license_here` with your license for iOS SDK.
       ```swift
         THEOplayerConfiguration(pip: nil, license: "your_license_string")
       ```